rtmigo/kitest_py/README.md

 Tool for testing Kotlin libraries.
 I use it to test my own code.

+The library is intentionally written in Python (although it tests Java/Kotlin).
+This
-The library is intentionally written in Python (although it tests Java).
-This way we avoid modifying the Java framework on a clean system.
+way we avoid modifying the Java framework on a clean system.

 ## Basic usage (in CI)